โœฆ Embedded Linux ยท Community Edition โ€” Raspberry Pi

 For the edge.

-OrbitOS exposes device capabilities as APIs you can call from apps or tools — locally or remotely, with security built in.
-Whether you're building an app that runs on the device or a tool that connects from your laptop, the same API works in both cases.
+Gravity RT โ€” the core of OrbitOS โ€” runs your applications, controls hardware, and enforces security in a single unified runtime.
+OrbitOS exposes device capabilities as APIs you can call from apps or tools โ€” locally or remotely, with security built in.
 Every request is verified before access is granted.

-Devices
+Supported Devices

-Raspberry Pi 2 / 3 / 4 / 5 Arduino UNO R4 BeagleBone Black / AI NVIDIA Jetson Nano / Xavier Rock Pi 4 / 5 Odroid N2+ x86_64 SBCs & NUCs
+Raspberry Pi 2 / 3 / 4 / 5 Arduino UNO Q BeagleBone Black / AI NVIDIA Jetson Nano / Xavier Rock Pi 4 / 5 Odroid N2+ Banana Pi M2 / M5 / M7 x86_64 SBCs & NUCs

 Architectures

-ARM64 (aarch64) ARM32 (ARMv7) x86_64 RISC-V 64-bit (planned)
+ARM64 (aarch64) ARM32 (ARMv7) x86_64

-Unified API and Application Packages
+Unified API & Packages

 Secure Local & Remote Access